Your commits deserve a blog post.

 Paste a URL or git log

-Public repos work without any auth.
-Or run git log --oneline -30 and paste the output.
+Public repos work without any auth and default to your last 7 days of commits.
+Or run git log --since=\"7 days ago\" --oneline and paste the output.

 We turn commits into narrative

-Claude reads what you built and writes a 400-word blog post, 5-tweet thread, and LinkedIn post — all in one shot.
+Our AI model reads what you built and writes a 400-word blog post, 5-tweet thread, and LinkedIn post — all in one shot.

 Content lands in your email